Thallumaala: Plot

-Thallumaalas narrative is told out of chronological order and follows 9 chapters which happen in different timelines and begins to shift from one chapter to another and moves to the last chapter for the conclusion.

 Wazim meets his friends - Jamshi, Vikas and Rajesh.
-The friendship between Jamshi and Wazim happened due to a fight in a Masjid after Wazim stepped on Jamshi's shoes.
+The friendship between Jamshi and Wazim happened due to a fight in a mosque after Wazim stepped on Jamshi's shoes.
 Later, Wazim, Jamshi and Wazim's old friend Sathar leave for a football match, which gets interrupted by a fight between Vikas and Rajesh.
 Wazim, Jamshi and Sathar join the fight and the friendship circle expands.

 Wazim meets Fathima Beepaathu Beevi, a vlogger, at a theatre owned by his father Abdullah, where they become friends.
 Beepathu invites Wazim for a shop inauguration, but he is unable to make it due to the fight with Jamshi, Vikas and Rajesh.
 Later, the friends meet Omega Babu, an arrogant goon, to settle an old score for Jamshi, but they could not make it as Wazim slaps Beepathu's cousin brother Siyad with whom Wazim has another score to settle.
 Later, Sathar brings Beepathu to Wazim's theatre to watch Vikram Vedha, but Siyad and his gang intervene, where another fight erupts, leading to the theatre's destruction and Abdullah sending Wazim to Dubai.

 Two years later, Wazim returns home and meets Beepathu.
 The duo fall in love and decide to get married.
 One day, Wazim's friends get involved in a fight with SI Reji and his gang that leaves Wazim's friends in a state of injury and humiliation.
 Reji tries to patch up things, but a fight breaks out during Wazim's wedding.
 The wedding gets called off and Wazim becomes an infamous internet celebrity called Manavaalan.
 Wazim is sent back to Dubai again.

 Six months later, Wazim returns home and learns that Beepathu is getting engaged to another person.
 Reji meets Wazim to settle the score of the wedding fight.
-A hand-to-hand combat ensues where Reji defeats Wazim.
+A fight ensues where Reji defeats Wazim.
 Reji, who is finally at peace, decides to reunite Wazim and Beepathu.
 They leave for Dubai to meet Beepathu and prevent her engagement.
 When they arrive at the marriage venue to meet Beepathu, Omega Babu arrives and another fight erupts between Wazim's gang and Omega Babu to settle Jamshi's old score.
 Beepathu, who witnesses the fight, manages to slip away from the venue.
 After settling the score, Wazim runs behind Beepathu, lovingly asking her to stop.